 Central southern Italy locations

-There are so many perfect photo scenarios for my workshop styled Italian photography holiday courses, in this unspoilt region.
-Far aside from tourism, you will struggle to hear a native English voice all week, well except for mine of course!
+There are so many perfect photo scenarios for this workshop styled Italian photography holiday courses, in this unspoilt region.
+Far aside from tourism, you will struggle to hear a native English voice all week, well except for ours of course!
 Explore the nearby walled Roman town of Alife, local markets, waterfalls, mountain villages and the nearby Mountain lake of Matese.
-Check out my ‘Intro’ for my full photo course overview, as well as my student feedback.
+Check out our ‘Intro’ for the full photo course overview, as well as student feedback.

 Country house accommodation